-You can download Nuke projects and assets displayed in the showreel on KeenTools Example Page.
+A node that brings 3D object tracking of rigid and deformable models to Nuke.
+Without the usual hassle associated with motion tracking job!
+You can download Nuke projects and assets displayed in the showreel on the KeenTools Example Page.

 Accurate & Fast Tracking

-Our passion is to bring latest achievements of the scientific world to the production pipelines, meaning you have the best algorithms and approaches at hand when you use our tracking plugins.
-Speaking of the speed, we can’t guarantee you the realtime tracking, but we are really close to it, so you wouldn’t wait long.
+Our passion is to bring the latest achievements of the scientific world to the production pipelines, meaning you have the best algorithms and approaches at hand when you use our tracking plugins.
+Speaking of the speed, we can’t guarantee you real-time tracking, but we are close to it, so you won’t wait long.

 Simple Model Placement

-Our pin-based model positioning approach we invented for PinTool have proven its effectiveness and handiness over time, so we decided to stick with it in GeoTracker.
+Our pin-based model positioning approach we invented for PinTool has proven its effectiveness and handiness over time, so we decided to stick with it in GeoTracker.

 Tracking Of Rigged Models